 Photography is always seen as an easy to enter career option, the decline in the price of DSLR has brought this professional-looking camera in every hand.
 Everyone with a DSLR is now a photographer.
 But, making a living out of it is a different chapter altogether.

-Photography is not about pressing the shutter button or taking sharp images with blurred background neither it’s about adding filters on your snapshots; rather it is an art of framing your imagination in a picture.
+Photography is not about pressing the shutter button or taking sharp images with blurred backgrounds neither it’s about adding filters to your snapshots; rather it is an art of framing your imagination in a picture.

 Why do you want to be a photographer?

 Before continuing further, ask yourself, why you want to be a photographer?
 Is it fame & glamour?
 Money?
 Easy to enter?
 Because your friend/relative/neighbor is into this and doing good?
 Or is it your passion, you love exploring it?

 If the answer is passion or love, then everything else will follow.
 Start clicking and learning today.